transloadit/uppy/website/src/docs/dragdrop.md

 ### `note: null`

-Optionally specify a string of text that explains something about the upload for the user.
-This is a place to explain `restrictions` that are put in place.
+Optionally, specify a string of text that explains something about the upload for the user.
+This is a place to explain any `restrictions` that are put in place.
 For example: `'Images and video only, 2–3 files, up to 1 MB'`.

 ### `locale: {}`